Skin: The Largest Organ of The Human Body

 It would be great if I could absorb enough calcium into these old bones by simply taking a bath in milk--but it can't happen--the calcium molecules are too large.

-Whether the claims about links to serious health issues are true or not, it is that “unknown” factor that always worries me the most.
+Whether or not these chemicals are linked to serious health issues, it is that “unknown” factor that worries me the most.

 So, Why Are We Discussing Skin?

-Our Company was created because of a sincere concern about the chemicals present in personal care products and the potential adverse effects of these chemicals on us, our children, and our planet.
+Our company was born from a deep concern about the synthetic chemicals found in conventional personal care products and their potential impact on our health, our children, and our planet.

-We believe that we do not need synthetic chemicals.
-We believe that Mother Earth supplies us with just about everything we need to formulate wholesome, high-quality, effective handmade soaps, salves, hair, and skincare products.
+We believe synthetic chemicals are not necessary.
+Mother Earth provides us with everything we need to craft high-quality, effective soaps, salves, and skincare products.

 Natural Skin Care Blogs